NikKowPHP/social-brain/chapters/chapter-10.md

 To her surprise, David seemed to soften, sharing a story about a past project failure that ended in disaster.
 "My concern isn't about you," he said.
 "It's that I'm seeing the exact same pattern, and no one else seems to see the cliff we're running toward."
 Maria listened, validating his perspective.
 "It sounds like that was a deeply painful experience," she reflected, "and it's left you with a responsibility to protect the company from that happening again."
 She left feeling she had made a breakthrough.

 A week later, David's words came back to haunt her.
 Her boss, Frank, pulled her into his office, his expression grim.
+He gestured for her to shut the heavy oak door, and the sudden, sound-proofed silence of the room felt like a physical weight.
+Frank wouldn't meet her eyes at first, instead focusing on straightening a stack of papers on his desk.

 "Close the door," he said.
 "We have a problem.
 David just left my office.
 He spent twenty minutes telling me a story."